nushell/nushell.github.io/src/content/docs/blog/2023-12-21-logo-contest.md

 - any offensive or out-of-topic content will obviously be removed during the preselection

-::: warning IMPORTANT NOTE: On the use of generative algorithms Because we (as in the Nushell project) want to fully own the logo and mascot of Nushell, we want to have a certain level of confidence in the fact that you are indeed the author of the artworks you submit and thus are able to fully, and
+:::caution[warning] IMPORTANT NOTE: On the use of generative algorithms Because we (as in the Nushell project) want to fully own the logo and mascot of Nushell, we want to have a certain level of confidence in the fact that you are indeed the author of the artworks you submit and thus are able to fully, and